 - Pruning: little required

-- Light requirements: full sun, partial sun or partial shade
+- Light requirements: full direct sunlight, partial sun, or partial shade

 - Drought tolerance: moderate

 - Salt tolerance: low